Cheat Sheet:

 In a feverish three months, often scribbling down images from his nightmares, he completed what would be his most memorable work.
 The Phantom of the Opera was born.

-Leroux’s novel would go on to be adapted many times, including into a legendary 1925 film starring Lon Chaney, and Andrew Lloyd Webber’s legendary musical.
+Leroux’s novel would go on to be adapted many times, including legendary 1925 film starring Lon Chaney, and of course Andrew Lloyd Webber’s iconic musical.

 Conversation starters